DNC schedule: When Kamala Harris, Tim Walz, Michelle Obama and more will speak

 Editor

-The Democratic National Convention (DNC) gets underway on Monday August 19 in Chicago, Illinois, with some political heavyweights slated to headline the four-day gathering.
+The Democratic National Convention (DNC) gets underway on Monday, August 19 in Chicago with some political heavyweights slated to headline the four-day gathering.

-As many as 50,000 visitors are now expected to descend on the Steven Spielberg-coordinated convention at the Windy City’s United Center, including 5,000 delegates from all 50 states and territories, plus 15,000 members of the media and tens of thousands of guests.
+As many as 50,000 visitors are now expected to descend on the Steven Spielberg-coordinated convention at the United Center including 5,000 delegates from 50 states and territories, plus 15,000 members of the media and tens of thousands of guests.

-A broad schedule for the event has now been released.
-The main programming portion of the evening is expected to begin at 5.30pm CDT and will continue until 10pm each night.
+A schedule for the event has been released.
+The main programming portion of the evening is expected to begin at 5.30pm (Central Time) and will continue until 10pm each night.

 Joe and Jill Biden